-The CMC assigns slots names for all servers in the chassis.
-Although you can assign names to the servers using the OSCAR interface from a tiered connection, the CMC assigned names take precedence, and any new names you assign to servers using OSCAR will be overwritten.
+CMC assigns slots names for all servers in the chassis.
+Although you can assign names to the servers using the OSCAR interface from a tiered connection, CMC assigned names take precedence, and any new names you assign to servers using OSCAR is overwritten.

-The CMC identifies a slot by assigning it a unique name.
+CMC identifies a slot by assigning it a unique name.
 To change slot names using the CMC Web interface, see "Editing Slot Names."
-To change a slot name using RACADM, see the setslotname section in the Dell Chassis Management Controller Administrator Reference Guide.
+To change a slot name using RACADM, see the setslotname section in the Command Line Reference Guide for iDRAC6 and CMC.